 WHAT IS ANTIRETROVIRAL THERAPY (ART)?

 Antiretroviral therapy (ART) is a group of medications that treat HIV.
-The drugs do not kill or cure the virus.
+The drugs do not kill the virus or cure HIV.
 However, when taken in combination they can prevent the growth of the virus.
 When the virus is slowed down, so is HIV disease.
 Antiretroviral drugs are referred to as ARVs.
 Combination ARV therapy is referred to as highly active ART (HAART).

 WHAT IS THE HIV LIFE CYCLE?